 Instead of applying any type of weed control to our entire lawns surface, it's always far better to only treat the individual weeds wherever possible.
 If the weeds cannot be pulled out by hand, then spot treating only the weeds or smallest areas possible will not only save a lot of money on treatments, but will put far less harmful substances into our lawns and environments.

 Invite birds into your yard with a readily available supply of fresh water and by planting trees and shrubs which are native to your region.
-Ask at your local nursery for the best advice of what plants, trees and shrubs are and are not native to your specific region.
+Ask at your local nursery for the best advice of what plants, trees and shrubs are native to your specific region.

 Birds not only bring the beauty of nature to our yards, but will happily eat many lawn pests before they ever get a chance to become a problem.